Battle of Xiling: Destruction of the dyke near Jiangling

 When Jin forces led by Yang Hu were approaching Jiangling County, the Wu officers advised Lu Kang against leaving Jiangling to attack Xiling.
 However, Lu Kang was confident that Jiangling was impregnable, and even if Jin were to capture it, they would not hold it for long.
 He was more concerned that if they lose Xiling, the tribes of the southern hills may rise up and cause trouble for Wu.

 Jiangling was situated on flat lands and was a very accessible location.
-However, Lu Kang later ordered Zhang Xian (張咸) to oversee the construction of a large dyke to block the river's flow and direct its waters to flood the flat lands, so as to create a large body of water around the city to serve as a barrier to invaders.
+However, Lu Kang later ordered Zhang Xian (張咸) to oversee the construction of a large dyke to block the river's flow and direct its waters to flood the flat lands, to create a large body of water around the city to serve as a barrier to invaders.
 When Yang Hu arrived, he planned to make use of this barrier by transporting supplies on boats, but he spread false news that he intended to destroy the dyke to make way for his land army to pass through.
 When Lu Kang heard that, he saw through Yang Hu's plot and ordered Zhang Xian to destroy the dyke.
 When Yang Hu reached Dangyang (當陽; southwest of present-day Jingmen, Hubei), he was dismayed to hear that the dyke had been destroyed.
 He had no choice but to transport his supplies on land, resulting in the wasting of time and effort.